BoE says surprised that markets saw low chance of 2014 rate hike

 The minutes from the June 4-5 meeting showed that Carney's view on market rate expectations was shared more widely on the nine-member Monetary Policy Committee.

-Members were concerned that markets had underestimated the chances that stronger-than-expected growth in the second half of 2014 will eat up spare capacity in the economy.
+Members were concerned that markets had underestimated the chance of stronger-than-expected growth in the second half of 2014 eating up spare capacity in the economy.

 "In that context, the relatively low probability attached to a Bank Rate increase this year implied by some financial market prices was somewhat surprising," the minutes said.

-Sterling inched lower on Wednesday and short-dated gilt yields fell as investors digested the minutes.
-Strategists said they offered no clear advance on earlier comments from BoE policymakers.
+Sterling inched lower on Wednesday and short-dated gilt yields fell as investors digested the minutes, with strategists saying they offered no clear advance on earlier comments from BoE policymakers.

+"Further indications of a rapid tightening in labour market conditions could be a deciding factor over the rest of this year, with some of the more hawkish members of the MPC beginning to press for rate hikes relatively quickly."
-Forbes was not the only BoE policymaker to speak on Wednesday.
-Martin Weale, known as one of the most hawkish members of the MPC, said the amount of slack in the labour market may be smaller than the BoE forecast last month.

-That could cause unemployment to fall faster than the BoE currently forecasts, putting upward pressure on wages and requiring tighter monetary policy, he said.
+Martin Weale, known as one of the most hawkish members of the MPC, said on Tuesday that the amount of slack in the labour market may be smaller than the BoE forecast last month.
+This could cause unemployment to fall faster than the BoE currently forecast, putting upward pressure on wages and requiring tighter monetary policy, he said.
+GRADUAL HIKES

+After the minutes and Weale's speech, the Confederation of British Industry said it was important that the central bank signal clearly when it would raise interest rates.

 The minutes showed that the MPC still expected that rate rises, when they came, would be gradual and to a level well below their pre-crisis average.